Bryan De La Cruz Player Props: Marlins vs. White Sox

 Bryan De La Cruz At The Plate

-- De La Cruz has 12 doubles, eight home runs and 19 walks while batting .299.
+- De La Cruz is batting .298 with 13 doubles, eight home runs and 19 walks.

-- Among qualifying hitters, he ranks 16th in batting average, while his on-base percentage ranks 43rd and he is 56th in slugging.
+- Among the qualifying hitters in baseball, he ranks 16th in batting average, 48th in on-base percentage, and 54th in slugging.

-- De La Cruz will look to extend his four-game hitting streak.
-He's batting .294 with one homer over the course of his last outings.
+- De La Cruz will look to extend his five-game hitting streak.
+He's batting .316 with one homer over the course of his last outings.

-- De La Cruz has had an RBI in 19 games this year (33.3%), including nine multi-RBI outings (15.8%).
-He has also driven home three or more of his team's runs in four contests.
+- De La Cruz has had at least one RBI in 32.8% of his games this year (19 of 58), with two or more RBI nine times (15.5%).
+He has also been responsible for three or more of his team's runs in four contests.

-- In 21 of 57 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.